UL-UNAS: Ultra-Lightweight U-Nets for Real-Time Speech Enhancement via Network Architecture Search: Experiments

 \subsubsection{Parameter configurations for model prototype}

 The BM module adopts the same setup in GTCRN, which maps the 192 high-frequency bands to 64 ERB bands, while keeping the 65 low-frequency bands unaltered, leading to a 129-dimensional compressed feature map.
-We use 5 identical blocks from the basic blocks described in Sec.~\ref{sec:basic_blocks} or the extended blocks described in Sec.~\ref{sec:model_prototype} to construct the encoder.
+For the ablation study, we construct a model prototype whose encoder comprises five identical blocks, selected from the basic or extended blocks as described in Sec.~\ref{sec:base_blocks}.
 All blocks have 16 channels and a kernel size of (3,3).
 The first two blocks have a stride of 2 in the frequency dimension to downsample the feature map, while the remaining three blocks have a stride of 1.
 The decoder is a mirror version of the encoder, where all the standard or depthwise convolutional layers are replaced with transposed ones with the same parameter configurations.